thecolourfoundation/rune/README.md

 - Want persistent project context
 - Want AI answers that can be traced back to source

-Rune is especially useful when:
+Rune Becomes More Useful As Your Project Grows

-Your project gets bigger
+Project gets bigger
         ↓
-Your context gets harder to maintain
+Context becomes harder to maintain
         ↓
-You use more AI agents
+More AI agents enter the workflow
         ↓
 Each agent needs to understand the same code
         ↓